-Sloan was trained in personality theory, counseling, and psychodynamic psychotherapy at the University of Michigan.
+Sloan was originally trained in personality theory, counseling, and psychodynamic psychotherapy at the University of Michigan.
 He taught psychology at the University of Tulsa from 1982 to 2001, where he founded the Center for Community Research and Development in 1998 and served as department chair from 1999 to 2001.
-From 2001 to 2004, Sloan served as the national co-coordinator for Psychologists for Social Responsibility, an advocacy organization that mobilizes and equips psychologists for peacebuilding and social justice work.
+From 2001 to 2005, Sloan worked as the national co-coordinator for Psychologists for Social Responsibility, an advocacy organization that mobilizes and equips psychologists for peacebuilding and social justice work.
 He joined Lewis and Clark’s Graduate School of Education and Counseling as Professor in 2004 and served as Chair of the Department of Counseling Psychology from 2004 to 2010.

 Sloan is the author of two books: Life Choices: Understanding Dilemmas and Decisions and Damaged Life: The Crisis of the Modern Psyche.
 In these books, he develops a psychodynamic perspective on ideological processes in personal decisions and social relations.
 In particular, he focuses on issues related to consumerism, citizenship, and relationships as well as on the psychosocial conditions for sustainable development and deeper democracy.

-As an advocate for a perspective known as critical psychology, which exposes the possible negative effects of scientistic psychology on societal development both in postmodern society and in the global South, he has been working with colleagues to develop relevant participatory modes of psychosocial practice.
+As an international advocate for a perspective known as critical psychology, which exposes the possible negative effects of scientistic psychology on societal development both in postmodern society and in the global South, he has been working with colleagues to develop relevant participatory modes of psychosocial practice.
 In this vein, he edited the book Critical Psychology: Voices for Change, a collection of reflections by critical psychologists on the relations between psychology and social change.